 Still, brevity has its advantages, not the least of which is that there’s never a dull moment under Diane Rodriguez’s strikingly theatrical direction.

-Ortega in particular digs deep into a young woman’s pain and longing, but she’s just one-seventh of a splendid Latinx cast completed by a luminous Valentina Guerra as a young inmate who offers Marina a second chance at motherhood and a sympathetic Camila Rosa as Lupe’s friend Sabina.
+Ortega in particular digs deep into a young woman’s pain and longing, but she’s just one-seventh of a splendid Latino cast completed by a luminous Valentina Guerra as a young inmate who offers Marina a second chance at motherhood and a sympathetic Camila Rosa as Lupe’s friend Sabina.

 Tanya Orella’s strikingly original set situates the action on sand whether we’re seaside in Puerto Azul or inside Virginia’s apartment or behind bars with Marina and Rosario or on urban streets whose gangland graffiti are just one of projection designer Yee Eun Nam’s stunning creations.